 - All backgrounds welcome.

 - Register as a volunteer here.

-- Complete the online orientation on migrant children.
+- Complete the online orientation.

 - Submit a statement of interest and attend an interview (for high school volunteers aged 16 and above only).